 Mohawk's highly efficient manufacturing and distribution assets serve as the foundation for successful growth.
 By leveraging continuous process improvement and automation, the Company's operations drive innovation, quality and value.
 Through its commitment to sustainability practices, the Company has also optimized natural resources and raw materials.
-Since 2013, the Company has invested approximately \$3 billion to expand capacity, introduce differentiated new products and improve efficiencies.
+Since 2013, the Company has invested approximately \$4 billion to expand capacity, introduce differentiated new products and improve efficiencies.
 In particular, the Company's capital investments have improved recently acquired businesses by upgrading their product offerings, expanding their distribution and improving their productivity.
-For more than a decade, Mohawk's training and development programs have been ranked among the best in the country by training magazine, and Forbes designated Mohawk as one of the Best Large U.S. Employers in 2016 and 2017.
+For more than a decade, Mohawk's training and development programs have been ranked among the best by Training magazine, and Forbes designated Mohawk as one of the Best Large U.S. Employers from 2016 through 2018.